ShyrenMore/InterviewPrep/Graph/readme.md

 - only for **Directed Acyclic Graphs (DAGs)**
 - Topological Sort: [DFS](topological_sort.cpp) | [BFS (Kahn)](kahn_algo.cpp)
+    - Kahn’s algorithm works by keeping track of the number of incoming edges into each node (indegree).
+It works by repeatedly visiting the nodes with an indegree of zero and deleting all the edges associated with it leading to a decrement of indegree for the nodes whose incoming edges are deleted.
+This process continues until no element with zero indegree can be found.
 - Check for cycle in a Directed Graph [DFS](check_cycle_directed.cpp) | [BFS (Kahn's algo)](check_cycle_directed_bfs.cpp)
 - [Course Schedule - 1 | Only check | Using Kahn(BFS)](course_1.cpp)
 - [Course Schedule - 2 | Print order | Using Kahn(BFS)](course_2.cpp)